Modular structure in labour networks reveals skill basins: Introduction

-We show that this metric, using data from Ireland, is associated with employment growth of industrial sectors.
-This mechanism is particularly potent for services industries as compared to traditional manufacturing industries as has been previously observed in US data \citep{coloc}.
-Furthermore, by letting the number of clusters vary from few large clusters to many small clusters corresponding to a range of scales, we detect a statistical signal that suggests the optimal scale at which labour pooling operates.
-Our work contributes to a better understanding of labour markets and particularly segmentation of workers in distinct skill-based labour pools, and policy efforts around the generation of a class of more granular and targeted industrial and skills-focused education policies.
+We show that this metric, using data from the UK, is associated with employment growth of industrial sectors.
+By letting the number of clusters vary from few large clusters to many small clusters, corresponding to a range of neighbourhood scales, we use a statistical fit criterion from our econometric model to uncover the optimal scale at which labour pooling operates.
+Our work contributes to a better understanding of labour markets and particularly segmentation of workers in distinct skill-based labour pools, and supports policy efforts around the generation of a class of more granular and targeted industrial and skills-focused education policies.

-Our analysis uses a new data set of Irish inter-industry labour flows from 2005 to 2016 at ISIC 4-digit level, combined with data on total employment by industry and year, created from annual tax returns filed by employers on their employees to the Irish tax authorities.

-The rest of this paper is as follows.
+The rest of this paper is organised as follows.
 In Section \ref{sec:lit} reviews the relevant literature, setting our contributions in context.
-In Section \ref{sec:data}, we review the data and methods.
+In Section \ref{sec:data}, we introduce the data and methodology.
 In Section \ref{sec:results}, we present the results on industry clustering and the industry growth analysis.
-In Section \ref{sec:conclusionpolicy}, we conclude by discussing some of the limitations and policy implications of our work.
+In Section \ref{sec:conclusionpolicy}, we conclude by discussing some of the policy implications and limitations of our work.